matsfranco/orics/README.md

 # Only-RISC Instructions Computing System - ORICS
 Only-RISC Instructions Computing System (ORICS).
 Hardware description and codea of the computing system created by me during Computer Engineering graduation.

+## Requirements
+This project was developed to run in a Altera Cyclone V SoC (5CSEMA5F31C6) in a Terasic DE1-SoC development board.
+All Verilog HDL files and schematic diagrams where compiled using Quartus Prime Lite Edition 21.1 available for [download in this link](https://www.intel.com/content/www/us/en/software-kit/736572/intel-quartus-prime-lite-edition-design-software-version-21-1-1-for-windows.html)

+Note: If you are using Windows 11 to run Quartus and use One Drive app rember to deactivate the automatic sync of Desktop folder files.
+This is the root cause of a know issue that makes Quartus crash when browsing files in explorer.

 ## Instruction Set Description

 ### Arithmetic